SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ### Delete Recurrence Token

 You can delete a created recurrence token with a `PATCH`\-request.
-Please see technical reference for details [remove-payment-token][here]
+Please see technical reference for details [here][remove-payment-token].

 Recurring purchases
 -------------------